-Jazz scales guitar lessons are the first place to begin.
-The scales used by jazz players are intrinsic to jazz guitar improvisation and the study of these along with extended chords, is the first place to start when you want to play jazz.
+Lessons are the first place to begin.
+The scales used by players are intrinsic to improvisation and the study of these along with extended chords, is the first place to start when you want to learn.

-Jazz scales guitar tonality also includes the use of several diminished scales.
-One of the most common is an 7 note scale built by alternating whole and half steps.
+The tonality also includes the use of several diminished scales.
+One of the most common has 7 notes built by alternating whole and half steps.
 In C this would give you the notes C-D-Eb-F-F#-G#-A-B-C.

-The example shows how to use the diminished scale over a ii-V-1 progression.
+The example shows how to use it over a ii-V-1 progression.

-Jazz scales guitar methods, even at their most basic, are more complex than other methods for playing guitar.
-The best way to approach the study of these scales, and the jazz form in general, is to get into the habit of practicing with the scales by improvising with them over as many jazz charts as you can.
-Listening to as much jazz as you can while studying the charts can help tune your ear to the sounds and odd time signatures that make up the elements of jazz improvisation.
+These methods, even at their most basic, are more complex than other methods for playing.
+The best way to approach the study of these and the jazz form in general, is to get into the habit of practicing by improvising with them over as many charts as you can.
+Listening to as much jazz as you can while studying the charts can help tune your ear to the sounds and odd time signatures that make up the elements of improvisation.